faizan-m/faizan-m.github.io/experience.md

 #### (ROS, Unity, C++, C#, Python)
 ### Jan 2018 - Present

-I started working with Professor Jivko Sinapov starting Spring semester of my Sophomore year.
+I started working with Professor Jivko Sinapov in the Spring semester of my Sophomore year.
 During the first few months, I developed some software in ROS for data-logging the Turtlebot robots in our lab.

-I noticed that learning to work with the robots as a beginner was incredibly difficult and it was next to impossible sometimes to figure what was going on inside them when something went wrong.
+I noticed that learning to work with the robots as a beginner was incredibly difficult and it was often next to impossible to figure what was going on inside when something went wrong.
 So for Summer 2018, I proposed an Augmented Reality interface for these Turtlebots that would allow users to visualize the robots' state.
 This proposal was accepted and funded by Tufts Summer Scholars.
 The project later grew to include multiple undergraduate students and one graduate student.

 The interface allows a user to visualize a robot's perception, knowledge and intent as an additional visual layer over the real world thereby bridging the gap between the digital information inside the robot and our analogue way of interpretation.